caelum-n/cs330-javascript/2_dataTypes.md

 #### Assignment Operators

-These operators are used to assign a value to a variable.
+These operators are used to assign a value to a variable.[^8]

 | Symbol | Operation                                                              | Example     | Same Operation As |
 |--------|------------------------------------------------------------------------|-------------|-------------------|